 The digestion and metabolism of certain nutrients are improved by fats, just like the absorption and transport of other nutrients such as fat soluble vitamins.

 Good types of fats have protective abilities for organs; the brain alone needs a variety of different fats.
 Fats also provide insulation for the body.

 All fats contain a mixture of saturated and unsaturated fats.
 A food that contains a lot of fat is called energy-dense.
 These foods will provide a lot of energy but consuming too many of these foods may give an excessive energy intake.
 This excessive energy may be stored as body fat which could lead to weight gain.

 It is considered that no more than 20% of the calorie intake should come from fats and that no more than one third of that percentage should come from saturated fats.
-Saturated fat should be as low as possible as it can encourage raised LDL (bad) cholesterol.
+Saturated fat should be as low as possible as it can encourage the increase of LDL (bad) cholesterol.
 The other third of the percentage intake should be from polyunsaturated fats that provide essential fatty acids (EFAs).

 Choosing foods containing unsaturated, monounsaturated and polyunsaturated fats and less saturated fat is preferable.
 Monounsaturated and polyunsaturated fats are found in oils such as olive, rapeseed and also avocados, nuts and seeds.

 Although some of the fatty acids required can be produced by the body, there are two that need to be included via the diet and they are known as essential fatty acids (EFAs), meaning they are essential for life.
 These are linoleic (or omega-6) fatty acid and alpha-linoleic (or omega-3) fatty acid.